 This section establishes the foundational concepts of reinforcement learning and structural information principles.
-We distinguish between "primitive states and actions," which represent the original variables provided by the environment, and "abstract states and actions," which represent higher-level abstractions derived from them.
+We distinguish between "primitive states and actions," which represent the original variables provided by the environment, and "abstract states and actions," which represent the original variables provided by the environment, and "abstract states and actions," which represent higher-level abstractions derived from them.
 Spaces (denoted by calligraphic fonts, e.g., S, A) represent the complete sets of possible states or actions.
 Variables (denoted by capital letters, e.g., S, A) represent random variables over states or actions, often sampled from the replay buffer in practical implementations.
-Values (denoted by lowercase letters, e.g., S, S, S, represent specific instances of states or actions within their respective spaces.
+Values (denoted by lowercase letters, e.g., s, a) represent specific instances of states or actions within their respective spaces.
 A summary of the primary notations and their detailed descriptions is provided in Appendix A.1.